seek-oss/braid-design-system/.changeset/afraid-bobcats-smell.md

 **Divider:** Use span element

 As the `Divider` component is not used as a container element, we now use a `span`.
-This allows it to be used inside `button` elements, such as an `Tab`, without producing invalid html.
+This allows it to be used inside `button` elements, such as a `Tab`, without producing invalid html.